 Foreign Language Verification

 Wayne State University teaches 12 languages other than English.
 For bilingual students wishing to test out of the foreign language requirement or meet a general education requirement through foreign language, the department of Classical and Modern Languages, Literatures, and Culture administers proficiency exams for the languages it teaches.

 You can also contact A. Douglas at email@example.com to be tested for proficiency in a language not taught at Wayne State.
 To schedule an appointment with Mr. Douglas:

 - Choose Supplemental Advising

 Pre-Med and Health Science Center

-WSU's Pre-Med and Health Science Center provides prerequisite advising, academic support, and professional development strategies for all WSU students pursuing admission to competitive health care programs.
+WSU's Pre-Med and Health Science Center (PMHSC) provides prerequisite advising, academic support, and professional development strategies for all WSU students pursuing admission to competitive health care programs.

 Pre-health advisors will work with you to discuss degree options and help you plan your prerequisite coursework.
 In addition, pre-health advisors are knowledgeable in professional preparation — such as extracurricular experiences, leadership, service and health-care exposure — that medical programs value.
-We will challenge you to develop a strong portfolio of engagement while maintaining the high standards of academic excellence that you need to compete in the admissions process.
+They will challenge you to develop a strong portfolio of engagement while maintaining the high standards of academic excellence that you need to compete in the admissions process.

 Office of Military and Veteran Affairs Academic Excellence